DavideMolinaroli/TFLuna_Nano_NBL/README.md

 An HTD belt transmits motion between the motor and the ToF sensor with a speed reduction ratio of 0.75.
 So, the LIDAR gathers 267 measurements each turn.

 To make the device suitable for a mobile robot that works in a fast-paced environment, another ToF sensor should be considered.
 For example, the TFMini has a frequency up to 1KHz, thus letting the stepper motor make a step every 1ms.

+### Code organization

+The code has been developed using PlatformIo.
+The `lib` directory contains an interface to communicate with the TFLuna using I2C.
+The `src` directory contains a simple arduino program that steps the stepper motor, collects data from the TFLuna and forwards it to its serial port.
+The file `visualization.pde` contains a simple script written in Processing that visualizes in real time the data coming from the Arduino Nano.